spyboy-productions/M474/README.md

-## ⚠️ Disclaimer: Use at Your Own Risk ⚠️

-M474 is currently in the `development beta phase`.
-It might throw errors or cause unexpected behaviour.
-Use this tool at your own risk, and be cautious when making changes that could potentially disrupt network connectivity or system functionality.

-## Overview

 M474 is an open-source network privacy and security tool designed to enhance your online privacy.
 It provides features for changing MAC addresses, randomizing internal IP addresses, and renewing IP addresses, creating an additional layer of privacy during network activities.

 ### Features